 - Red wood fiber

 These components let water flow through very easily thanks to the hundreds of tiny pores on their surface.
 Desert rose roots can grab on components like perlite and therefore develop a stronger foundation.

-You can add in about 1 or 2 parts of black garden soil or bonsai / cactus soil if you want.
+You can add in about 1 or 2 parts of black garden soil or bonsai/cactus soil.
 If your plant is quite young and may not have enough nutrients for self sufficiency, then we may want to add in some yummy bits.

 Otherwise, creatively mix these components however you see fit.
 Here are some ideas.
 You'll see lots of well-draining materials: